zio/zio-json/docs/decoding.md

 )
 ```

-All approaches result in the same result:
+All approaches have the same result:

 ```scala mdoc:fail
 """{"01. symbol":"IBM","02. open": "182.4300","03. high": "182.8000"}""".fromJson[Quote]